Anissayyad47/Rental_Room_Booking_System/README.md

 A full-stack room booking platform that allows users to search for rooms by location, view detailed information, and manage listings with a modern, responsive UI.

-Built with React.js, Redux, Tailwind CSS, Node.js, Express.js, MongoDB, AWS S3, and Google Maps API.
+Built with React.js, Redux, Tailwind CSS, Spring Boot, Google API, MySQL, MongoDB, Redis, Elasticsearch, AWS S3

 🚀 Features